 Oceano Campground is one of two campgrounds at Pismo State Beach.
 It's not quite right on the beach, but the sand is only a short walk away.

-At the park and beach you can go hiking or swimming.
-The beach is also popular with bird watchers, and it ha the largest over-wintering colony of monarch butterflies in the United States.
+At the park and beach, you can go hiking or swimming.
+The beach is also popular with bird watchers, and it has the largest over-wintering colony of monarch butterflies in the United States.
 You may have to wait a while to add clam digging to that list, that is until the famous Pismo clams which recently reappeared after a two-decade absence reach a legal size of 4.5 inches.

 Oceano Campground has 42 sites.
 You can camp there in an RV or a tent.
 Some of the sites have RV hookups.
 The campground can accommodate campers up to 36 feet long and trailers up to 31 feet long.

 Some of the sites at Oceano have trees, which are rare in campgrounds near the beach.
 They provide some shelter from the wind and keep you cooler on hot, sunny days.

 If you'd like to stay at Oceano in comfort but don't have an RV, check with Luv2Camp.
 They deliver an RV to the campground, set it up and take it away when you're done.

 What You Need to Know Before You Go Camping at Oceano